 file must be maintained.
 This file defines what tables

 (and views) can be accessed and with what phrases.
-In remote mode, where the interface is to a remote, already existing database,

 The examples discussed here